First Person Point of View: Common Problems and Solutions

 Framing devices

 Meanwhile, retrospective first-person narration uses a framing device.
-Examples include:
+Simple examples include:

 It was a hot July day …